 Artist Jon Leverentz Featured in ICI's Changing Landscapes Exhibit

 The Institute's Changing Landscapes project - a rotating exhibition of work by artists with disabilities - launched its summer 2017 show on May 31 when ICI staff and volunteers from Hammer Residences hung the paintings of Jon Leverentz in Pattee Hall.
 "It was an amazing experience hanging the art with Jon; he chose groupings and was instrumental in curating his own show," says Mark Olson, a Changing Landscapes committee member.

 "I am legally blind so it takes a great deal of concentration and determination to make intuitive judgments regarding what is close versus far away," Leverentz says.
 "Art recreates in my mind what the world looked like before.
 I use my art to show people that anyone can do anything if they try."
-To learn more about Leverentz's story, visit Sun Sailor.
+Leverentz's story appeared in Sun Sailor newspaper.